Accounting & tax — CGT

 The cost base is more than the purchase price.
 Depending on the rules, it can include certain incidental costs of acquiring and disposing of the asset and some ownership costs.
 We identify which elements apply in your case and confirm the supporting records, because an under-documented cost base generally weakens the position if it is ever reviewed.

-The CGT discount & holding period
+The CGT discount, indexation & holding period

 Ownership · timing — general